War exclusion clause

 Companies and individuals faced with a significant risk of war, such as companies located in politically unstable countries, may be able to purchase a separate war risk insurance policy.

 In the US, the Terrorism Risk Insurance Act provides a "backstop" for insurance claims related to acts of terrorism.

 Issues

-There are a number of possible points of contention with such a clause - in particular whether certain acts of terrorism or cyberattacks are covered.
+There are a number of possible points of contention with such a clause – in particular whether certain acts of terrorism or cyberattacks are covered.

+In Germany, nearly a century after the end of World War II, unexploded ordnance remains a problem.
+Damages caused by controlled or uncontrolled explosions from World War II-era aerial bombs are not consistently covered by private insurance policies, although the German government covers costs for damage caused by German-made munitions.